The golden hour

-Finding our patientsWe treat an average of 6 seriously injured people in London every day.
+Finding our patientsWe treat an average of five critically injured people in London every day.
 Our highly trained paramedics are constantly monitoring and interrogating the 4,500 daily ‘999’ calls.
 We are actively looking for seriously injured people who need our help.

 Our team includes a senior doctor and specially trained paramedic who are available 24/7.
 Each mission involves detailed examination of the scene, the patient and critical decision-making about which interventions are appropriate.
 We aim to spend the minimum amount of time at the scene but to provide the best medical care and perform all necessary treatments as soon as possible.